GhostLyrics/ipics2014-essay/essay.markdown

 * Law enforcement was listening to the AnonOps/austria IRC.
 Documents mention them getting kicked repeatedly for idling.

-* Law enforcement concluded that the assumption that a suspect would be "googled" is not common knowlegdge but can only be known through years of IT expercience and ordered an official "Open-Source-Recherche" (Open source research).
+* Law enforcement concluded that the assumption that a suspect would be "googled" is not common knowledge but can only be known through years of IT experience and ordered an official "Open-Source-Recherche" (Open source research).
   *Certainly, by now it is common knowledge that if your new company will check out your Facebook profile before hiring you, police is going to consult their sources - open or closed - in order to investigate.
 One does not need a technical background for that assumption.*

 * During the OSINT process the focus was given to "a person with IT knowledge" "using the nickname *The_Dude*".